jbkieffer/data-cleaning/cleaning-excel.md

    - Click on `Home` in Excel's menu bar.
 In the `Home` ribbon, click on `Find & Select`.
 The icon looks like a magnifying glass.
 Click on `Replace`.
    - ![Excel's Replace window](/img/excel/replace.png "Replace window")
 3. Fill in the window as follows:
-   - Find what: EN
+   - Find what: English
-   - Replace with: English
+   - Replace with: EN
 4. Click `Options`.
 We need to make the search more exact for efficiency
    - Check `Match case`
    - Check `Match entire cell contents`
    - ![Completed options in Excel Replace window](/img/excel/replace-options.png "Complete options for data matching")
-5. Click `Find Next` several times to confirm that Excel is only finding cells containing EN in the `Language` column
+5. Click `Find Next` several times to confirm that Excel is only finding cells containing "English" in the `Language` column
    - Once you are satisfied, click `Replace` to replace values one by one, or `Replace All` to replace all values at once
-   - When it's finished, Excel should have made 871 replacements
+   - When it's finished, Excel should have made 107 replacements
 6. Save these changes to your file.

 ---